somnambulist-tech/phppm-phar/README.md

 Adds a compiler derived from Composers Composer\Compiler class that creates a ppm.phar file for use in other projects, isolating the php-pm dependencies from your project making it more portable.

+Note: this library does not follow any versioning scheme.

 This library includes:

  * httpkernel-adapter